10+ Best Static Site Generators to Create Web Pages for Free

 3. Security and Reliability

-While no website can be completely immune to security threats, static assets provide limited attack opportunities.
+While no website can be completely immune to security threats, static assets offer limited opportunities for attack.
 There’s no database to target or application server to exploit.
 When hosted on a Content Delivery Network (CDN) at the edge, there isn’t even a single web server that could be vulnerable.

 Static sites are also highly reliable compared to traditional server-based applications.
 They don’t rely on a database connection that could fail, and there are no server runtime errors.

 Even if a new build encounters issues, the site remains accessible with the previous assets.
-In addition, static assets can easily handle sudden spikes in traffic without any special adjustments.
+Additionally, static assets can easily handle sudden spikes in traffic without requiring any special adjustments.

 4. Flexibility

-Static websites can be generated using various frameworks, allowing developers to use their preferred programming language and tools, like JavaScript, Ruby, React, Vue, and more.
+Static websites can be generated using various frameworks, allowing developers to utilize their preferred programming languages and tools, such as JavaScript, Ruby, React, Vue, and others.
 This flexibility makes building and maintaining the site more convenient.

-It also helps optimize your cloud infrastructure usage and simplifies development due to fewer dependencies.
+It also helps optimize your cloud infrastructure usage and simplifies development by reducing dependencies.

 Furthermore, static sites offer scalability by enabling content distribution across different platforms without needing content reauthoring.
 A static structure can readily adapt to evolving requirements for your website or application.